shubamsharma/EFK-Stack-Demo/README.md

 Default host url for Kibana - http://localhost:5601

 ### - Fluentd
-You can check with status on fluentd using below command <br />
-<i>sudo service td-agent status</i>

-Update /etc/td-agent/td-agent.conf file (This file will have configuration for source and match) <br />
+Create config file logstash_file.conf (This file will have configuration for input, filter and output) <br />
 Have also attached the used configuration.

 ## Run